kennychu0510/React-Native-VS-Code-Extension-Style-Cleaner/README.md

-# VS Code extension template
+# VS Code Extension for Cleaning Unused Styles for React/React Native

-This is a starting template for VS Code extensions
+Features
+- Analyze styles in a React/React Native Project
+- Remove all unused styles with a button press